scotmatson/jewel-heist/README.md

 jewel-heist
 ===========

 Endless runner style game themed after the idea that you are a jewel thief leaping from rooftop-to-rooftop collecting/stealing gems.

+Note: This runs fine on my laptop but has a lot of stuttering and delay when I attempt to play it at work.
+Most likely due to the large number of objects which exist at one time in the game world.

 TODO
 ====